There’s no such thing as failure. Mistakes happen in your life to bring into focus more clearly who you really are. —Oprah Winfrey

 I’ll do anything for friends and family.
 Well, within limits these days.
 But my “limits” used to be way too broad and far too flexible.
 And I struggled for years to make an impossible marriage work.
 Picture a row boat with one person rowing.
 Round and round we go!
 I was dedicated, but it takes two.

 I’ve set limits on how far I’m willing to go.
-And if it interferes with my writing, I tighten boundaries.
+And if it interferes with my writing, I batten down the hatches and trim the sails.
 Or jump ship.

 6. I got discouraged.